A Solution to the Mere Addition Paradox

 A population which serves both interests with the same percentage corresponds to perfect sympathy.
 All other populations can be ordered according to their degree of sympathy (deviation from equality).

-- is morally good, if the average increases
+- is ethically good, if the average increases

-- is morally bad, if the average decreases
+- is ethically bad, if the average decreases

 Average utilitarianism has several theoretical deficiencies [Arrhenius, 54-57], but they are all based on the assumption that the sign of total welfare is known.
 The crucial point remains the metric, which is used to compare happiness with suffering.
 As long as the sign of total welfare is uncertain, we should actually construct the hedonistic scale in such a way that total welfare becomes zero.
-From then on we can observe, in which direction the average moves.
+From then on we can observe in which direction the average moves.
 But no matter, if the tendency is positive or negative, the uncertainty about the sign remains, so that it is still justified to neglect the population size.

-One could argue that – as long as the task is only to observe changes – one could as well operate with current indices like the OECD Better Life Index or the Satisfaction with Life Index.
-But the difference is a psychological one.
+One could argue that – as long as the task is only to observe the changes of the average – one could as well operate with current indices like the OECD Better Life Index or the Satisfaction with Life Index.
+But there is a major difference with regard to ethical priorities.
 The current indices suggest that the traumatic suffering of a minority can easily be compensated by the happiness of the majority.
 The revised index, in contrast, operates with an asymmetric hedonistic scale, which makes it hard to compensate (see Negative Utilitarianism and Justice).
 Under these premises the most efficient way to improve total welfare is to reduce the worst cases of suffering with the highest priority.

 1. Arrhenius Gustav (2000), Future Generations, A Challenge for Moral Theory, FD-Diss., Uppsala University, Dept. of Philosopy, Uppsala: University Printers